Interview: Shree Bose–Google Science Fair Winner And More

 Giovanni: I see you’ve been into a lot of cool things lately, notable of them is Piper.
 Can you tell us something about it?

 Shree Bose: Definitely, I think Piper is the project I’m most excited about at the moment, since it’s really grown from a personal place in being involved with science and research throughout my entire life.
 As a STEM advocate in my speeches, I started noticing a distinct lack of really easy, fun ways to get involved with technology.
 So when I met Mark, a recent Princeton graduate who was creating kits to distribute technology, we partnered to make add an education element in a really fun way.

-So Piper is toolbox for kids to start building electronics and playing with hardware technology through playing Minecraft challenges.
+So Piper is a toolbox for kids to start building electronics and playing with hardware technology through playing Minecraft challenges.
 We recently launched on Kickstarter, and we’ve already gotten over 1,000 orders, and garnered some really awesome press.
 We’re trying to keep it going in the last few days!

 Giovanni: Lastly, any tips on how to win the Google Science fair competition?

 Shree Bose: And finally, there’s definitely no formula I can provide to be able to win the Google Science Fair, but the best advice I can actually give would be to pick a topic that you really love.
-The projects that come from a really personal place can often be the projects that you will work the hardest on and that are really what it comes down to.
+The projects that come from a really personal place can often be the projects that you will work the hardest on and that is really what it comes down to.
 For me, it was my grandfather passing away of cancer, but I think everyone has something that fascinates them, and those make for the best projects.
 Passion comes through.